On average, your neighbors pay $64 a month.See Your Rates

-Last year, 9,971 people used QuoteWizard to compare car insurance quotes in New Hampshire from top companies and find the cheapest rates.
+Last year, 9,971 people used QuoteWizard to compare car insurance quotes in New Hampshire from top companies.

 New Hampshire is unique.
 It's the only state in America that does not require all drivers to have car insurance.
 Although car insurance isn’t required, the state of New Hampshire does require drivers to meet their financial obligations when they’re involved in an accident.
 For drivers who do use car insurance to prove their financial responsibility, all policies in New Hampshire must include the minimum coverage below:

 Liability coverage is meant to help pay for other peoples’ medical and repair bills if you're found at fault in a car accident.
 Medical payments coverage is intended to pay for your medical expenses after an accident, regardless of who was at fault.

 New Hampshire is a truly unique state for car insurance.
 It is the one state in the country that does not require drivers to carry auto insurance unless an SR-22 is involved.

 However, not being required to have it and not needing it are two very different things.
 Though it’s not required, only ten percent of New Hampshire drivers do not have auto insurance.
 Interestingly, about 13 percent of drivers across America have no insurance.